-To reduce food waste going to landfill and to benefit your garden and/or pot plants, why not get into composting or worm farming, or start using a bokashi bucket?
+Reduce food waste going to landfill to the benefit of your garden and/or pot plants, by composting, worm farming or using a bokashi bucket.

-Composting is a natural process using aerobic decomposition that breaks down food and garden waste into rich organic material and soil conditioners.
+Composting is a natural process where food and garden waste is broken down into rich organic material and soil conditioners, using aerobic decomposition.

 - Compost can improve soil structure and add nutrients